marcusholt/3DMicroscope/README.md

 Once the microscope is assembled, install the [latest Raspbian Openflexure Image](https://openflexure.org/software/raspbian-openflexure/) onto an SD card and then install this onto the device.
 This contains the full operating system and the imaging software.

+Finally, power and connect to the device, download the files from this repository, open the directory in the terminal and run 'bash install.sh'.

 ### Operation Instructions: